 D’Addario EJ16s are pretty much the most standard acoustic guitar strings out there.
 A package with three sets of these costs about as same as one set of the Elixirs.
 They are budget oriented guitar strings, with probably the best value for money ratio out of the all three sets listed here.

 In terms of the sound, they are more on the bright side.
-The brightness however reduces over time, and the sound softens.
-This also means that they don’t last nearly as long as the Elixirs, but at this price range you really cannot expect them to.
+The brightness, however, reduces over time (basically this is true for all strings), and the sound softens.
+This also means that they don’t last nearly as long as the Elixirs, but at this price range, you really cannot expect them to.

 Acoustic Guitar Strings Gauge Guide

 On an acoustic guitar, the standard set of gauges (string thickness) is a bit heavier than on an electric.
-This makes them a little bit harder to play, especially when it comes to bending the notes.
+This makes them a little harder to play, especially when it comes to bending.

 The thicker strings are however louder.
 If you think about it, the heavier string forces the soundboard (the top of your guitar) to resonate more than a thinner string.
 Heavier string obviously has more mass than a thinner string, which means that the kinetic energy will be bigger.

-The standard gauges on an acoustic guitar are .012 .016 .024 .032 .042 .053, from bottom to top E, measured in millimeters.
-You’ll see these often branded as “Light”, and as such are mostly recommended to people with a lighter touch, or untrained fingers.
+The standard gauges on an acoustic guitar very slightly from manufacturer to manufacturer, but they are usually around .012 .016 .024 .032 .042 .053, from bottom to top E, measured in millimeters.
+You’ll see these often branded as “Light”, and as such are mostly recommended to people with a lighter touch or untrained fingers.

 If you’re a beginner, stick with the standard gauges.
-Couple of months of practice on these will give an idea whether you should go thicker, thinner, or whether you’re fine with the standard set.
+A couple of months of practice on these will give an idea whether you should go thicker, thinner, or whether you’re fine with the standard set.